Unit Testing

 as long as the test run is not finished.
 The runtime

-flag will return the total runtime of the suite in milliseconds after the test run has finished.
+value will be the total runtime of the test run in milliseconds after the test run has finished.